• 21/F, CMA Building 64

 This arc of transcendence and redemption is mirrored in the storytelling behind 锔瓷's dial.
 Initially rejected by Robin, the dials were destroyed by Cheng himself using a pair of metal shears.
 Yet, they would go on to find new purpose and undergo a metamorphosis at the insistence of Austen Chu and Romaric André, thus fulfilling the promise of the inscription that decorates its caseback:

-How did such a watch come to happen?
+How did such a watch come about?
 Here is the full story:

 After the successful launch of our previous collaboration, 传承 (Chuán Chéng), Wristcheck’s co-founder, Austen Chu, spoke to Robin and floated the idea of a further, even more special timepiece with the renegade artist Romaric André — better known by his pseudonym of seconde/seconde/.